-Got a present you didn't want?
+Got a gift you didn't want?
 It's easy to return it to Amazon!

 - Find the gift in question and select the reason for return from the drop-down list.

 - Select your return option and how you want to receive your return shipping label.
-(Each return requires a separate label).
+(Each return requires a separate label or QR code).

 - Print your label and return authorization.
 You can also save the email notification for when you drop off the item(s).